BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 - Hedonistic Eudamonism:
     - set of goods consists of maximum sum of pleasures
     - set of goods consists of freedom from pain
-- Aristotelian - life in accordance with human nature
+- Aristotelian - life in accordance with human nature (includes actions and states of character)

 ###                Properties of Happiness